TvHeadedRobots/Maschine-AutoSave/README.txt

 in Native Instruments Maschine drum machine software.
 The script will detect if Maschine is running and if it is the application that has focus if it is it will perform a [Command]+S keystroke every 5 minutes (by default.)
-This is by no mess a perfect solution and is not a replacement for a properly implemented autosave feature, but it will effectively save you from loosing hours of work because you forgot to save.
+This is by no means a perfect solution and is not a replacement for a properly implemented autosave feature, but it will effectively save you from loosing hours of work because you forgot to save.